About Me

 My Approach

 I am a licensed clinical psychologist who provides therapy for teens, college students, and adults.
 In therapy, I emphasize building a collaborative and compassionate relationship to safely promote change.
-My approach is integrative, and I incorporate psychodynamic, cognitive-behavioral, and internal family systems (IFS) techniques to meet the needs of each client.
+My approach is integrative, and I incorporate psychodynamic, acceptance and commitment therapy (ACT), and internal family systems (IFS) techniques to meet the needs of each client.
 I focus on helping clients learn effective strategies to manage difficult feelings, as well as develop greater insight into how they have been shaped by past experiences.

-In addition to therapy, I have expertise in psychological assessment for learning disorders, ADHD, autism spectrum disorder, and diagnostic clarification for emotion concerns.
-I carry this expertise in the therapy room, and I am comfortable providing practical support for executive functioning and social communication differences.
+In addition to therapy, I have expertise in psychological assessment for learning differences, ADHD, autism spectrum disorder, and diagnostic clarification for emotion concerns.
+I carry this knowledge into the therapy room, and I am comfortable providing practical support for executive functioning and social communication differences.

 My Background